Carlo’s closet smelled like men’s cologne.

 “No, it was a nail.
 It got me in the arm.”
 Brianna shifted, trying to stay balanced because her legs were cramping.
 “It feels bad.
 Its bleeding a lot.”

-“No shit, I don’t think it’s a nail, Bri,” Carina hissed at her.
+“No shit,” Carina hissed at her.
 “We need to get out of this thing.”

 “We can’t.”
 Brianna realized she might actually die in this stupid laundry chute.
 “They could still be in your nonno’s room.”